sosanzma/sosanzma/Readme.md

 I'm an AI Engineer and Data Scientist  I like to learn and apply cutting-edge AI technologies, with a focus on "diving into production".

-- 🔭 I'm currently working on **Extension for SPADE to integrate Large Language Models in agents** [spade_llm](https://github.com/sosanzma/spade_llm)
-- 🌱 I like to stay tuned, always learning about **the latest advancements in AI and machine learning**
-- 💡 Interested in RAG, LLM, Multi Agent Systems, and Agentic Agencies

 ## 🛠️ Technologies & Tools